the-turing-way/the-turing-way/chapters/reproducible_environments.md

 # Reproducible environments

+## Summary
+> easy to understand summary - a bit like tl;dr

+## How this will help you/ why this is useful

 Let's go though an example of why computational environments are important for reproducibility.
-Say I have a very simple script:
+Say I have a very simple python script:

 ```
 a = 1